TOPIC 6: Mail Delivery to the Inmates (Outgoing Mail)

 3) Incorrect inmate information or special circumstances:

-Often times when an inmate is incarcerated, they’re assigned a temporary number that will be replaced by permanent number very soon. (also known as DOC ID, pouch number or subject number).
+Often times when an inmate is incarcerated, they’re assigned a temporary number that will be replaced by permanent number very soon. (also known as DOC ID, pouch number, permanent number or subject number).
 It is always recommended to use/update inmate’s information with permanent number as soon as it becomes available.
-TextBehind® will not be responsible if your mail is rejected due to this reason.
+TextBehind® will not be responsible if your mail is rejected because of incorrect inmate's profile information.
+Please update the inmate's information before sending subsequent letters.

 If the inmate was transferred or released before your letter reached the institution, it will be rejected.
 If the inmate is under any disciplinary segregation or isolation, their mail may be delayed or denied with or without notice.